mjf1406/viziers-vault-app/README.md

 ## To-do List

--   switch all dialogs to the Responsive Dialog example from https://ui.shadcn.com/docs/components/drawer
+-   switch all dialogs to the Responsive Dialog example from https://ui.shadcn.com/docs/components/drawer.
+    -   This is kidn of a mess, I think.

 ## Change Log